coredns/coredns.io/content/manual/plugins-dev.md

 When exporting metrics, the *Namespace* should be `plugin.Namespace` (="coredns"), and the *Subsystem* should be the name of the plugin.
 The README.md for the plugin should then also contain a *Metrics* section detailing the metrics.
-If the plugin supports dynamic [health](/plugins/health) reporting, it should also have a *Health* section detailing some of its inner workings.
+If the plugin supports [readiness](/plugins/ready) reporting, it should also have a *Ready* section detailing it.

 ## Documentation